 The time spent by parents with the kids

 If the child has been taken care of by one parent more than the other, that parent would be given more importance in the court’s decision.
-Sometimes a parent might not be very actively involved in taking care of the child on everyday basis.
-Therefore the parent who has spent more time would get an edge in this case.

 Employment and income of the parents

 If one of the parents does not have stable job, then the case might work in the favor of the one who has.
-Another basis is the income of the parents.
+Another consideration is the income of the parents.
 The parent who is earning more and is capable of taking care of the children would be given an edge over the other.

 Here are some of the models used to calculate the payments non-custodian parents have to pay for their child’s needs: